-The School of Electrical and Computer Engineering at Georgia Tech invites applications for tenure-track faculty at the Assistant and Associate Professor level.
+The School of Electrical and Computer Engineering at the Georgia Institute of Technology invites applications for tenure-track faculty at the Assistant and Associate Professor level.
 Applicants should have an earned Ph.D. or equivalent.
 The School seeks individuals with outstanding potential for research achievement, and a strong aptitude and interest in undergraduate and graduate teaching.
 Related industry experience is desirable.

 Candidates are sought with interdisciplinary and multidisciplinary backgrounds and interests in the following areas:

 - Energy systems with emphasis on control, automation, integration of renewables, reliability, and power electronics applications.

 - Exceptional candidates in other areas will also be considered.
 Diversity candidates are strongly encouraged to apply.
 For more information about the School of ECE at Georgia Tech, please visit http://www.ece.gatech.edu

 Interested candidates should submit an application letter, curriculum vita, research and teaching statements, and names of three references electronically at: http://facjobs.ece.gatech.edu.

 Review of applications will begin immediately.
 To receive the most serious consideration, interested applicants should submit their materials before November 1, 2015.
 Georgia Tech is an equal opportunity, affirmative action employer.